SharePoint/sp-dev-docs/docs/general-development/working-with-tasks-in-sharepoint-workflows-using-visual-studio-2012.md

-## What's new with tasks in SharePoint 2013
+## What's new with tasks in SharePoint Server 2013

-The manner in which tasks are created, managed, and handled in SharePoint 2013 has changed due to changes in the SharePoint architecture.
+The manner in which tasks are created, managed, and handled in SharePoint Server 2013 has changed due to changes in the SharePoint architecture.